 Key takeaways

-Cialis can last up to 36 hours with as-needed doses, offering a wide window of flexibility.
+Cialis can last up to 36 hours when taken as needed, which offers a wide window of flexibility.

 If Cialis doesn’t seem to be working as well as you’d hoped, your provider can help you explore adjustments to your treatment or consider other options.